debug-ito/jQluster/doc/_readme.md

 ## Demo

+TODO

 ## Getting Started

-Before start using jQluster in your Web site, you have to do the following steps to prepare jQluster.
+Before you start using jQluster in your Web site, you have to do the following steps to prepare jQluster.